 In the absence of any major threats to the thin-billed prion, it has not been the target of any known conservation measures (4).
 However, it is likely that this species has benefited from a number of habitat restoration measures that have been undertaken within its range.
 On the Falkland Islands, for instance, tussock grass has been replanted where grazing by introduced sheep has degraded natural vegetation, while regular rubbish clean-ups are conducted on beaches.
 Eradication programmes have also been conducted to remove invasive plants and introduced predators, such as rats, which may predate ground-nesting seabirds.
 In addition, strict regulations are in place to prevent man-made fires from destroying habitat (6).

 ARKive is supported by OTEP, a joint programme of funding from the UK FCO and DFID which provides support to address priority environmental issues in the Overseas Territories, and Defra

-A group comprising all whale species; therefore including dolphins and porpoises.
+A group comprising all whales, dolphins and porpoises.